joshuabdixon/PureGym-NLP-for-Topic-Modeling-of-Customer-Reviews/README.md

 ## Files in This Repository
 - **Topic Modelling - Gym Customer Reviews.ipynb:** The Jupyter Notebook containing the complete analysis, including data processing, topic modelling, and visualisation.
 - **LICENSE:** The license file for the project.
+- The RAW data has not been included in to preserve the client's anonymity.

 ## Usage
 Open the `Topic Modelling - Gym Customer Reviews.ipynb` notebook to review the full analysis and findings.
 The notebook contains step-by-step explanations, visualisations, and code implementation.